SW999/an-slider/README.md

 **An-Slider**
 ================

-An(other) js slider.
+An(other) js sliding gallery.
 A lightweight and customizable gallery component made via pure JavaScript, without dependencies.

 **Features**
 ------------